 Canberra ACT 2600

-Public interest disclosures may be made anonymously.
+Public interest disclosures may be made anonymously through the Commonwealth Ombudsman.
 Public interest disclosures may also be made without the discloser asserting that the disclosure is made for the purposes of the PID Act.

 Information required when making a public interest disclosure